marcoheinisch/oc-process-discovery/README.md

 If, instead of uploading logs from the SAP, you want to upload them from your local file system, simply click on the button `Upload .jsonocel files`.
 Your local file system should then pop up, enabling you to upload any desired file.
 Please note, however, that only *.jsonocel* files are accepted.

-All your extracted and/or uploaded files should be visible in the section "View and select file for analysis".
+All your extracted and/or uploaded files should be visible in the section "`View and select file for analysis`".
 There, you will have not only the possibility of selecting specific files to be deleted, but also to be downloaded.
 All files will then be ready to be filtered, as we will see now thoroughly in the next section.

 ### Filtering datasets
 On the same [data management page](dms) you can find a Filtering segment that presents you with an opportunity to refine your data based on the preliminary analysis results.
 That way, you can observe how your process models change in relation to minor modifications in the underlying data and draw conclusions accordingly.
 Our UI offers some tools and options that will make your work more productive and comprehensive: